 For example, maybe the first time around you only practiced in quiet environments.
 But when you took the TOEFL, another tester had a terrible cough, and you had a hard time concentrating.
 This time, prepare yourself to focus on the test even with distractions around you — try leaving the door to your room open or studying in a coffee shop, and practice tuning out extraneous noises.

-Think About Other Possible Reasons for Your Score
+Other Possible Reasons Affecting Your Score

 If you did not study much for the TOEFL originally, it should be simple to fix this.
 Now you know you need to go over the material a bit more than before if you want to score higher when you retake the test.